Gratzi/pegg-scripts/README.md

 # pegg-scripts

-Node.js scripts for managing the Pegg Parse backend.
-Written in coffescript.
+Node.js scripts for managing Pegg data/services.

 ## Getting Started
 Clone this repository and cd into project folder.